eloimoliner/denoising-historical-recordings/README.md

 Listen to our audio samples [link to url]
 ## Requirements
-You will need at least python 3.7.
-See ´requirements.txt´ for the required package versions.
+You will need at least python 3.7 and CUDA 10.1 if you want to use GPU.
+See `requirements.txt` for the required package versions.

 To install the environment through anaconda, follow the instructions: